The Kudla-Millson lift of Siegel cusp forms: Introduction

 \subsection{Acknowledgments}

 We would like to thank Claudia Alfes-Neumann, Jan Bruinier, Jens Funke, Martin Möller and Christina Röhrig for useful discussions on the topic of the present article.
 This work started as one of the PhD projects of the second author~\cite{zuffetti;thesis}, who is grateful to Martin Möller for his patience and advise.
-The first author is partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-TRR 358/1 2023 -- 491392403.
-The second author is partially supported by the Loewe research unit ``Uniformized Structures in Arithmetic and Geometry'', and by the Collaborative Research Centre TRR 326 ``Geometry and Arithmetic of Uniformized Structures'', project number 444845124.
+The first author is partially funded by the Research Foundation – Flanders (FWO) within the framework of the Odysseus program project number G0D9323N, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-TRR 358/1 2023 -- 491392403.
+The second author is partially supported by the Loewe research unit ``Uniformized Structures in Arithmetic and Geometry''.
+Both authors are partially funded by the Collaborative Research Centre TRR 326 ``Geometry and Arithmetic of Uniformized Structures'', project number 444845124.